estruyf/vscode-spfx-task-runner/README.md

 ![Gulp tasks](./assets/gulp-tasks.png)

 You can also pick one of the available gulp tasks by clicking on `Pick a task to run`.
-This gives you a list of available tasks of which you can pick one to run:
+This gives you a list of available tasks of which you can pick one to run (optionally you can choose or pass in arguments):

 ![Pick a task and run](./assets/pick-task-vscode.gif)